The goal of Opium is to create a synthetic derivatives protocol that everybody can use. Priority number one was full decentralization.

 Anybody who has $OPIUM tokens can propose a governance action.
 Proposals can be executable transactions, acts or even a new code base of the Protocol.
 All proposals will hold two days of voting time during which any address that had a voting power on the proposal’s moment can vote for or against the proposal.
 The action will be implemented if more than 50% voted in favour and at least 8 million tokens voted.

 This governance model itself also can be changed to a new one or even upgraded to the more sophisticated DAOs in the future, when scalability and other challenges are solved.
-That’s why $OPIUM token designed to be a light ERC20 token representing the right to vote and can be wrapped into the DAO connected to the Protocol.
-So wOPIUM is the OPIUM token that is wrapped into a government DAO and can be wrapped back.
+That’s why $OPIUM token designed to be a light ERC20 token representing the right to vote and can be wrapped into the any future DAO connected to the Protocol.
 Keep in mind that voters have the rights and responsibilities to vote and participate in the community.